flipt-io/flipt/examples/openfeature/README.md

 1. Run `docker-compose up` from this directory
 1. Open the Flipt UI (default: [http://localhost:8080](http://localhost:8080)) to browse the example Flags/Variants/Segments/etc that are pre-populated.
 1. Open the Jaeger UI (default: [http://localhost:16686](http://localhost:16686))
-1. Run `curl http://localhost:8000/api/greeting?user={xyz}` a few times with different values for `user` to generate some data
+1. Run `curl http://localhost:8000/api/greeting?user=xyz` a few times with different values for `user` to generate some data
 1. Select 'flipt' from the Service dropdown
 1. Click 'Find Traces'
 1. You should see a list of server traces to explore
 1. Select 'example-api' from the Service dropdown
 1. Click 'Find Traces'
-1. You should see a list of client traces to explore which show the client request and response back from Flipt.
+1. You should see a list of client traces to explore that show the client request and response back from Flipt.

 !['Jaeger OpenFeature/OTEL Example'](./jaeger-openfeature-otel.jpg)